Coronavirus: Copa America pushed back to 2021 as global pandemic rages on | Goal.com

 The tournament was due to take place in Argentina and Colombia this summer, with the opening fixture between the former host nation and Chile originally scheduled for June 12 and the final pencilled in a month later on July 12.

-CONMEBOL president Alejandro Dominguez has now revealed that the competition will be staged between June 11 and July 11, 2021, with the announcement swiftly following UEFA's decision to push back the European Championships.
+CONMEBOL president Alejandro Dominguez has revealed that the competition will now be staged between June 11 and July 11 in 2021, with the announcement swiftly following UEFA's decision to push back the European Championships.

 Dominguez explained the decision in a short statement on Tuesday: "This is an extraordinary measure for an unexpected situation and responds to the fundamental need to avoid the exponential evolution of the virus.